htopkill/Xwriter/test/TestCodeHighlighting.md

 # Test Code Highlighting

-The code syntax is highlighted when putting the cursor on the block Code
+The code syntax is highlighted when hovering the code block with mouse

 ##  No Language
 ```